grace4sun/STOR-390-HW/README.md

-# STOR-390-HW2
+# STOR-390-HW
-A repo to host HW 2 of STOR 390: Moral Machine Learning.
+A repo to host all homeworks for STOR 390: Moral Machine Learning.